Factorization of the Partial Covariance in Singly-Connected Path Diagrams: Simpson's Paradox

 \section{Simpson's Paradox}

 In this section, we use the theorems developed in the previous sections to show that Simpson's paradox does not occur in singly-connected path diagrams.
-For path diagrams, Simpson's paradox can be described as the reversal of the sign of the regression coefficient of a random variable $Y$ on a second variable $X$ upon conditioning on a set of variables $Z$. \citet[Section 3.1]{Pearl2013} shows that the paradox can well occur for the path diagram $X \ra Y \la Z \ra X$.
-Note the diagram is not singly-connected. \citet[Section 2.2]{Pearl2014} argues that the paradox does not occur for the singly-connected path diagrams $Z \la X \ra Y$, $Z \ra X \ra Y$, and $X \ra Y \la Z$, because the association between $X$ and $Y$ is collapsible over $Z$.
+For path diagrams, Simpson's paradox can be described as the reversal of the sign of the regression coefficient of a random variable $Y$ on a second variable $X$ upon conditioning on a set of variables $Z$.
+Note that this is a generalization of the definition by \citet{Pearl2013,Pearl2014}, who restricts $Z$ to a singleton. \citet[Section 3.1]{Pearl2013} shows that the paradox can well occur for the path diagram $X \ra Y \la Z \ra X$.
+Note that the diagram is not singly-connected. \citet[Section 2.2]{Pearl2014} argues that the paradox does not occur for the singly-connected path diagrams $Z \la X \ra Y$, $Z \ra X \ra Y$, and $X \ra Y \la Z$, because the association between $X$ and $Y$ is collapsible over $Z$.
 However, the correctness of this statement depends on the definition of association.
 To see it, recall from \citet[Definition 6.5.1]{Pearl2009} that given a functional $g(p(x,y))$ that measures the association between two random variables $Y$ and $X$ in $p(x,y)$, we say that $g$ is collapsible over a variable $Z$ if

 If we now consider the diagram $Z \la X \ra Y$ and let $g$ be the covariance between $Y$ and $X$, then collapsibility does not hold since